dgurnick/drum-weaver/README.md

 3. Consider egui for the frontend.
 (I tried and failed a couple of times. #rookie)
 4. Consider a configuration option to remove 7z after files are decompressed
 5. Consider a configuration option to remove unzipped files.
+6. Some settings.
+For example, being able to hide columns in the library makes sense for larger font sizes.c